 Did you read our love story yet?
 Read how it all began!

 Once upon a time…

-Before our departure I talked a lot about our world trip, to everyone who wanted to hear about it.
-At work my colleagues were intrigued by travelling for an indefinite period of time and thought it was so brave how we gave everything up to live our dream.
+Before our departure, I talked a lot about our world trip, to everyone who wanted to hear about it.
+At work, my colleagues were intrigued by traveling for an indefinite period of time and thought it was so brave how we gave everything up to live our dream.